yonatanbitton/wysiwyr/README.md

 To be updated soon.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](MIT-LICENSE.txt) file for details.
+This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE.txt) file for details.